Arteam08/kaggle-Lee-Martin-Axel-/kaggle-submission/README.md

 ## Usage

 ### 1. Preprocessing
 Open and execute the `preprocessing.ipynb` notebook to prepare the dataset for embedding and model training.
+The processed datasets are saved as:
+  - `df_train_withoutstemming.csv`: Training dataset after preprocessing.
+  - `df_eval_withoutstemming.csv`: Evaluation dataset after preprocessing.

 ### 2. Embedding and Model Training
 Use one of the embedding notebooks to both generate features and train/evaluate the models: